AliceO2Group/QualityControl/doc/Advanced.md

 Your existing DPL workflow can simply be considered a publisher.
 Therefore, replace `o2-qc-run-producer` with your own workflow.

-For example, if TPC wants to monitor the output of the workflow `o2-qc-run-tpcpid`, modify the config file to point to the correct data and do :
+For example, if TPC wants to monitor the output `{"TPC", "CLUSTERS"}` of the workflow `o2-qc-run-tpcpid`, modify the config file to point to the correct data and do :
 ```
 o2-qc-run-tpcpid | o2-qc --config json://${QUALITYCONTROL_ROOT}/etc/tpcQCPID.json
 ```

 ## Writing a DPL data producer

-For your convenience, and although this is not a QC problem, we would like to document how to write a simple data producer in the DPL.
+For your convenience, and although it does not lie within the QC scope, we would like to document how to write a simple data producer in the DPL.
 The DPL documentation can be found [here](https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/README.md) and for questions please head to the [forum](https://alice-talk.web.cern.ch/).

 As an example we take the `DataProducerExample` that you can find in the QC repository.
 It is produces a number.
 By default it will be 1s but one can specify with the parameter `my-param` a different number.
 It is made of 3 files :
 * [runDataProducerExample.cxx](../Framework/src/runDataProducerExample.cxx) :